dvirtz/modern-cpp/slides/08_error_handling/error_handling.md

  <!-- .element: class="r-stretch" -->

-- Adding an additional subsystem will only require mappign to `SubsystemError` without affecting the rest of the system.
+- Adding an additional subsystem will only require mapping to `SubsystemError` without affecting the rest of the system.
 - Adding high level queries is easy.

 ---